 TWM can be used as a sampling tool only and the processing can be done later.
 Also user may need to calculate additional parameters from already digitized signals.
 TWM is equipped by the batch processing tool for this case.
 The tool shown in Figure A.19 can be invoked by pressing START QWTB CALC.
-User must select the measurement session.
-Next the tool will show available measurement groups and records, which must be selected first.
+User must select the Measurement session.
+Next, the tool will show available measurement groups and records, which must be selected first.
 Next, the algorithm must be selected by pressing the PROCESSING SETUP button.
 After the selection, the processing can be started by pressing START and eventually terminated by pressing STOP.
 The new measurement results will be shown in the results viewer in the main panel.
 Note calculating repeatedly the same algorithm will always override past results for the same algorithm.
 However, the results from the other algorithms will be untouched and available for displaying.

 Figure A.19: TWM QWTB batch processing panel.